-Since the dawn of civilization, there have been leaders who have changed the world with their ideas and thoughts.
-And managers who have built the world by achieving the task they have undertaken.
-So what makes a leader and what makes a manager?
+Since the dawn of civilization, there have been leaders who have changed the world with their ideas and thoughts and managers who have built the world by achieving the tasks they have undertaken.
+So what makes a leader, and what makes a manager?

-Leadership and management are essential qualities to achieve goals in life, be it personal or organizational.
-But these terms are not one and the same.
-In this article let us discuss in detail the key differences between leadership and management.
+Leadership and management are essential qualities to achieve goals in life, be they personal or organizational.
+But these terms are not the same.
+In this article, let us discuss in detail the key differences between leadership and management.

-Leadership is a quality of an individual, group, or organization to lead or influence others.
-Leadership can also be defined as a relationship in which the power of one party promotes the change or movement in the other.
+Leadership is the quality of an individual, group, or organization to lead or influence others.
+Leadership can also be defined as a relationship in which the power of one party promotes change or movement in the other.
 It is both a research area and a practical skill.

 While there is a lot that goes into making a leader, there are few identifiable traits that have been proven to be associated with leaders, here are some of the qualities of a leader,

-☀ Honesty and Integrity are the most important quality of a leader.
+- Honesty and Integrity are the most important qualities of a leader.
 If people need to believe in a person or team they would want to know them and know their thought processes, ideas, and ideals.
 By being honest a leader can have a transparent approach to his vision and can inspire others to take part in his journey.

-☀ Vision is the most basic and important aspect of any endeavor.
+- Vision is the most basic and important aspect of any endeavor.
 Without a solid vision, no undertaking will reach its end goals.
-A clear vision will help you understand where you are?
+A clear vision will help you understand where you are.
 Where you are heading to?
-And how you will reach there?
-A leader must be someone with a clear vision in order to guide others towards the vision.
+And how you will get there?
+A leader must be someone with a clear vision to guide others towards the vision.

 Here are some of the traits and qualities of a manager,